Aluta-Paul/healtcare-analysis/README.md

 Pull requests and suggestions are welcome!
 Let’s collaborate to enhance healthcare financial analytics.

 ## 📜 License
-MIT License - Free to use and modify.
+Free to use and modify.

 ---
 📧 **Contact:** [pnjujuna@gmail.com]